airbytehq/airbyte/docs/integrations/sources/stripe.md

 ## Setup Guide

-To authenticate the Stripe connector, you need to use a Stripe Secret Key.
+To authenticate the Stripe connector, you need to use a Stripe API key.
 Although you may use an existing key, we recommend that you create a new restricted key specifically for Airbyte and grant it **Read** privileges only.
 We also recommend granting **Read** privileges to all available permissions, and configuring the specific data you would like to replicate within Airbyte.

 ### Create a Stripe Secret Key